xubingyue/avocadodb/Documentation/Books/Manual/Indexing/WhichIndex.md

 Which Index to use when
 -----------------------

-ArangoDB automatically indexes the `_key` attribute in each collection.
+AvocadoDB automatically indexes the `_key` attribute in each collection.
 There is no need to index this attribute separately.
 Please note that a document's `_id` attribute is derived from the `_key` attribute, and is thus implicitly indexed, too.

-ArangoDB will also automatically create an index on `_from` and `_to` in any edge collection, meaning incoming and outgoing connections can be determined efficiently.
+AvocadoDB will also automatically create an index on `_from` and `_to` in any edge collection, meaning incoming and outgoing connections can be determined efficiently.

 ### Index types

 Users can define additional indexes on one or multiple document attributes.
-Several different index types are provided by ArangoDB.
+Several different index types are provided by AvocadoDB.
 These indexes have different usage scenarios:

 - hash index: provides quick access to individual documents if (and only if)